Nepal-US Relations

 Development Cooperation

-Various sectors such as transport, communication, public health, family planning, malaria eradication, agriculture, forestry, energy etc. have come to benefit from the development assistance from USA spanning more than seven decades.
-The United States cooperation is also geared towards the institutionalization of peace and democracy as well as protection and promotion of human rights in accordance with its country strategy document.
+Various sectors such as transport, communication, public health, family planning, malaria eradication, agriculture, forestry, energy etc. have benefitted from the US development assistance.
+Similarly, there has been considerable US support and cooperation in the institutionalization of peace and democracy as well as in protection and promotion of human rights in Nepal.

-The US had lent generous support in the area of post-quake reconstruction.
-Heritages and public infrastructures like schools and hospitals have been reconstructed with US support.
+The United States extended its generous support in the areas of post-quake reconstruction.
+A number of cultural heritages and public infrastructures like schools and hospitals were either renovated or reconstructed with the US support.

-A total of $122 million was supported to Nepal during Covid to help Nepal tackle spread of Covid-19.
-These supports were in forms of vaccines, technical and human resource support and equipment and supplies for Nepal’s COVID-19 response through USAID and Department of Defense.
+The US government extended significant support to Nepal during COVID pandemic to help Nepal tackle spread of COVID-19.
+These supports were in the form of vaccines, technical and human resource support.
+Necessary equipment and supplies were also provided through USAID and Department of Defence.

 Trade/Investment